Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2020-05-15-network-example.md

 <img src="https://imgur.com/PaRrmD7.png" alt="Leskovec & Horvitz (2008)" style="width:500px">

-The figure above displays the distribution of the connected components in the MSN network.
+The figure above displays the size distribution of the connected components in the MSN network.
 The giant component contains 99.9% of the nodes in the network against a background of small components